Who may donate?

 Donors remains are always cremated after use.
 Ashes may be returned to the family if requested at the time of donation.
 Most commonly ashes are placed in an appropriate repository near the donation site.
 Ashes of WVU donors are interred in a Memorial Vault at the Health Sciences Center, from Marshall donors in a Mausoleum in Spring Hill Cemetery (Huntington), and those from WV School of Osteopathic Medicine in Rosewood Cemetery Mausoleum (Lewisburg). top

 If a donor prefers to have ashes returned to the family or a designated recipient (i.e. a family member, funeral director, pastor, etc.), the Human Gift Registry must be advised in writing at the time of donor registration.
-If donation was not made prior to death ashes still may be returned to the next-of-kin if requested (in writing) at the time of donation.
 Returning ashes is not a legal obligation of the Human Gift Registry, however, reasonable efforts will be made to comply with requests based upon our current guidelines. top

 Whole body donation in West Virginia precludes the possibility of having a funeral service with the body present.
 It is appropriate and not uncommon to hold a private memorial or religious services without the body present.
 Arrangements and costs for such services are the responsibility of the family.
 In addition, the Human Gift Registry has an annual memorial service to recognize donors and their families. top